 - Maintain the ability to deliver accurate and timely investigations for minor and major disease events (e.g. unexplained mortality event) and information to lease and licence holders to provide for appropriate response. - Site visits conducted by PIRSA Fisheries and Aquaculture staff to investigate issues identified by lease and licence holders, government and local government agencies and general public or other stakeholders. - Conduct appropriate investigations of reported shellfish or fish kills or suspected disease. - Ensure the maintenance and accuracy of PIRSA's passive surveillance database. - Assist with or coordinate active surveillance activities as required, for example in response to disease threats or requirements from the Commonwealth to support trade and market access.
-Examples include the AVG survey during 2010/2011, the 2019 national abalone disease surveillance program and the white spot disease surveillance in the prawn fishing industries.
-Where surveillance programs need to be developed and implemented, seek funding to undertake those activities (for example POMS surveillance in the oyster industry). - Provide technical advice to industry on how to implement national Aquaculture Farm Biosecurity Plan guidelines.
-When sector or farm specific biosecurity guidelines are required to be developed or implemented, seek funding to undertake those activities (for example the development of national abalone and oyster hatchery biosecurity guidelines: http://www.frdc.com.au/project?id=22). - Develop, review and update emergency disease response plans as required. - Ongoing liaison with applicant/licence holder where technical advice is required. - Ongoing liaison with relevant government [e.g. Interstate authorities (APVMA, government veterinarians), Biosecurity SA, Environment Protection Authority (EPA)] and non-government agencies (Industry peak bodies). - Production of internal risk assessment documents specific to each application where required. - Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DPTI, AGD, DAC, Industry). - Contribute to the implementation of the Aquaculture Regulations 2016. - Review and update the Livestock (Restriction on Entry of Aquaculture Stock) Notice 2014, as required. - Translocation and chemical use applications are processed. - Investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance chemical use approvals issued under the Aquaculture Regulations 2016.
+Examples include the AVG survey during 2010/2011 and the white spot disease surveillance in the prawn fishing industries.
+Where surveillance programs need to be developed and implemented, seek funding to undertake those activities (for example POMS surveillance in the oyster industry). - Develop, review and update a biosecurity strategy for licence holders to safeguard their industry from key biosecurity issues. - Develop, review and update emergency disease response plans as required. - Translocation applications are processed. - Ongoing liaison with applicant/licence holder, where technical advice is required.

-• Provide assistance to Biosecurity SA or the Commonwealth with regard to breaches of Australian Pesticide and Veterinary Medicine Authority (APVMA) permitted or registered chemicals.
+- Ongoing liaison with relevant government [e.g. Interstate authorities (APVMA, government veterinarians), Biosecurity SA, Environment Protection Authority (EPA)] and non-government agencies (Industry peak bodies). - Production of internal risk assessment documents specific to each application where required. - Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DPTI, AGD, DAC, Industry). - Contribute to the implementation of the Aquaculture Regulations 2016. - Review and update the Livestock (Restriction on Entry of Aquaculture Stock) Notice 2014, as required. - Assist with implementation of an Emergency Lease guidelines document. - Investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance with chemical use approvals issued under the Aquaculture Regulations 2016. - Provide assistance to Biosecurity SA or the Commonwealth with regard to breaches of Australian Pesticide and Veterinary Medicine Authority (APVMA) permitted or registered chemicals.